 Books and Supplies Expenses

 The Financial Aid Committee anticipates that some first-year students will spend more than the allowance for books and supplies, because book costs for first year students are typically higher than those for second and third year students.
 Moreover, book costs for the first semester of the first year are typically higher than those for the second semester.
 The Committee believes that the Books and Supplies Allowance is sufficient to cover these costs for most first year students, but some students may find that they need to allocate some funds from their Room/Board/Personal allocation to meet their book and supply costs.

 Personal Living Expenses

-The nine-month Room/Board/Personal expense living allowance of $21,373 in the standard 2015-16 student budget works out to a monthly allowance of $2,375.
+The nine-month Room/Board/Personal expense living allowance of $27,923, in the standard 2021-22 student budget works out to a monthly allowance of $3,100, regardless of where the student will be living.
 We intentionally do not determine how this allowance money should be broken down across various expense categories.
-This is a highly personal decision; therefore, we leave it to you to allocate this allowance among your living and other expenses based on your particular needs and priorities.
+This is a highly personal decision, and we leave it to you to allocate this allowance among your living and other expenses based on your particular needs and priorities.
 Enrollment in the Dental Insurance plan is optional but recommended for HLS students, and students may choose to allocate a portion of the Room/Board/Personal allowance in the standard student budget toward enrollment in this plan.
 Fee-for-service dental options are also available through Harvard University Health Services Dental Services.

 Waiver of Health Fees